 3rd. version 2008 Utopia in Moscow: Research on the understanding of utopia in past and recent Moscow

 4th. version 2009 Hong Kong: One Less Colony - Research proposed to outline the connections between Puerto Rico as colony of the U.S. and the former British colony (research not developed)

 Team architect for the Urban Design projects, San Juan Knowledge Corridor and Science City, in collaboration with Field Operations, New York, U.S.A.
 Project architect for the outdoor Guanacastes Amphitheater in the Río Piedras Botanicals Gardens Project architect for the New Visitors Center for the Luis Muñoz Marín Foundation Project architect for a private residence in Río Piedras, Puerto Rico All projects developed from conceptual design to construction documents and contract administration.

-Columbia University, Masters, Critical, Curatorial and Conceptual Practices in Architecture
+Columbia University, New York, NY, US, Masters, Critical, Curatorial and Conceptual Practices in Architecture

 Current Writings at GSAPP: